symbol/symbol-docs/source/guides/transaction/sending-a-transfer-transaction.rst

         :language: bash
         :start-after: #!/bin/sh

-Open the terminal where you are monitoring account transactions ``status``, it should be empty.
+Open the terminal where you are monitoring account transactions ``status``.
+It should be empty.
 If you see an error, check :ref:`HTTP Error Codes <status-error>` and their meaning.

 A new transaction should have appeared in the terminal where you are monitoring ``unconfirmed``.
 At this point, the transaction has reached the network, but it is not clear if it will get included in a block.